phil-bowens/xcompose-stem/README.md

 XCompose configuration providing hundreds of keyboard shortcuts for mathematical notation, Greek letters, arrows, and scientific typography.

-**Platform:** Linux with X11 or Wayland + XCompose support **Use case:** Technical writing in any application (browser, Discord, terminal, editors) **Status:** Active development — mappings may change before v1.0 **License:** MIT
+**Platform:** Linux with X11 or Wayland + XCompose support

+**Use case:** Technical writing in any application (browser, Discord, terminal, editors)

+**Status:** Active development — mappings can and will change before v1.0

+**License:** MIT

 ---

 ## Overview

 This is a personal XCompose configuration, maintained for my own use and shared as a reference implementation.
-It provides systematic keyboard shortcuts for Unicode symbols commonly used in STEM fields, optimized for plain text workflows
+It provides systematic keyboard shortcuts for Unicode symbols commonly used in STEM fields, optimized for plain text workflows.

 ---